 A highly capable and versatile Doppler Velocity Log

-The hardware and interfacing has been designed to be easy to install, set up and use and can be fitted to existing DVL mounting brackets.
-With similar dimensions to existing DVLs, there should be no need for physical modifications to subsea vehicles in order to upgrade to a Syrinx Doppler Velocity Log .
-The industry standard PD4 and PD0 telegrams are also supported allowing for seamless integration to third party navigation systems.
+The unit runs an embedded DVL Manager using a web browser, eliminating the need to install dedicated PC software.
+This allows Syrinx to be configured and tested prior to deployment, and then during subsea operations, controlled and navigation data is easily visualised.
+The hardware and vehicle interfacing has been designed to be easy to install, set up and use and is compatible with DVL mounting arrangements from third parties.
+With similar dimensions to existing DVLs, there should be no need for modifications to subsea vehicles in order to upgrade to a Syrinx DVL.
+PD0, PD3, PD4, PD6, PD13 telegrams are supported for integration to third party navigation systems.

 When tightly integrated with Sonardyne’s INS, SPRINT, unmatched DVL aided navigation can be achieved.
 This allows for enhanced performance through optimisation of beamlevel data passed between Syrinx and SPRINT to aid velocity prediction and outlier rejection, with positioning able to continue even if one or two DVL beams are unavailable.

 Syrinx’s onboard processor is able to report high resolution water velocity layer data in fine detail.
 This makes it suitable for ADCP applications or AUVs measuring water flow to update their positioning algorithms.

 ROV STATION KEEPING